View all Walking Holidays

 From Horton-in-Ribblesdale we will follow the traditional route up Pen-y-Ghent.
 From the summit we will carry on towards Plovers Hill before dropping down to the old drovers road linking Littondale and Ribblesdale.
 The return takes us past Hull Pot, a waterfall as part of a collapsed limes.

 Park at Ribblehead and then follow the Settle Carlisle railway past the famous viaduct and Blea Moor Tunnel.
-From here leave the traditional route to enter the head of Dentdale and climb Whernside via 3 Tarns on the northern shoulder.
-From the summit drop back in to the head of Ribblesdale and return through Ribblehead viaduct from the west.
+From here leave the traditional route to enter the head of Dentdale and climb Whernside via 3 Tarns on its wide northern shoulder.
+From the summit drop back in to the head of Ribblesdale and return through Ribblehead viaduct.

-Start at the lovely village of Clapham then climb Ingleborough via Ingleborough Cave, Trow Gill and the dramatic Gaping Gill.
+Start at the lovely village of Clapham then climb Ingleborough via the dramatic Gaping Gill and Little Ingleborough.
 The plateau where the summit lies is a large flat boulder field with excellent views in all directions.
-The return to Clapham is via some of the most dramatic limestone pavements in England .
+The return to Clapham is via some of the most dramatic limestone pavements in England, the Ingleborough Nature Reserve.

 Settle or one of the surrounding villages is probably the best base for the walks.
 Settle is a market town with a good and varied choice of accommodation, places to eat and visit.
 There are also good rail links to Settle.